Giggle-app/.github/profile/README.md

-# 👋 Welcome to Giggle Kft.
+# 👋 Welcome to Giggle

 ### *Your everyday companion for flexible work opportunities*